Battle of Delville Wood: 17–19 July

 The Germans spotted the forming up of the troops in the wood and fired an unprecedented bombardment; every part of the area was searched and smothered by shells.
 During the barrage, German troops attacked and infiltrated the South African left flank, from the north-west corner of the wood.
 By 2:00 p.m., the South African position had become desperate as German attacks were received from the north, north-west and east, after the failure of a second attempt to clear the north-western corner.
 At 6:15 p.m., news was received that the South Africans were to be relieved by the 26th Brigade.
-The 3rd Division attack on Longueval had taken part of the north end of the village and Armin ordered an attack by the fresh 8th Division, against the Buchanan Street line from the south east, forcing Thackeray to cling to the south western corner of the wood for two days and nights, the last link to the remainder of the 9th Division (Map 4).
+The 3rd Division attack on Longueval had taken part of the north end of the village and Sixt von Armin ordered an attack by the fresh 8th Division, against the Buchanan Street line from the south east, forcing Thackeray to cling to the south western corner of the wood for two days and nights, the last link to the remainder of the 9th Division (Map 4).

 On the morning of 18 July, the South Africans received support from the relatively fresh 76th Brigade of the 3rd Division, which attacked through Longueval into the south-western part of the wood, to join up with A Company of the 2nd South African Battalion, until the 76th Brigade was forced back by German artillery-fire.
 In the south, the South Africans recovered some ground because the Germans had made limited withdrawals ready for counter-attacks in other areas.
 A German bombardment during the night became intense at sunrise and c.
 400 shells per minute fell into Longueval and the wood, along with heavy rain, which filled shell-craters.
 At 3:15 p.m., German infantry attacked Longueval and the wood from the east, north and north-east.
 Reserve Infantry Regiment 107 attacked westwards along the Ginchy–Longueval road, towards the 3rd South African Regiment, which was dug in along the eastern fringe of the wood, which commanded Ginchy.
 The German infantry were cut down by small-arms fire as soon as they advanced and no more attempts were made to advance beyond the intermediate line.